 [November 2012] For months, I’ve been seeing ads on Metro trains for an exhibit at the National Geographic Museum in Washington, DC called “Food: Our Global Kitchen.”
 The posters described it as a farm to table experience which really piqued my interest.
 Learning more about non-toxic food ingredients has made me more interested in where my food comes from and how it is grown, and I try to be a locavore whenever possible.

-I had a great experience at NatGeo (despite a handful of rambunctious kids running around wiping their germy hands on all the interactive buttons, ick).
+I had a great experience at NatGeo.
 I thought the layout of the exhibit was really clever.
 The “farm to table” effect involved taking the museum-goer through the full experience of food, winding us through displays on history and development of agriculture, to facts about food production and trade, to global cooking techniques.

-The exhibit was sponsored by Whole Foods so I was curious how topics like organic produce, raising of livestock, and GMOs would be presented.
+The exhibit was sponsored by Whole Foods so I was curious how topics like GMOs would be presented.
 I assumed that it might be very biased but while all of these issues were mentioned throughout the exhibit, but I never felt it was one-sided or forced.
-Because they are all issues that affect food production and consumption, it is important they are mentioned.
-But the visitor was left to draw his/her own conclusions.
+Because those issues affect food production and consumption, it is important they are mentioned when describing the global landscape of food.
+But visitors were left to draw their own conclusions.
 Some highlights of the exhibit were: